viviable/seccodeprm/README.md

 ## 🔧 Quick Start

-We implement our algorithm on two frameworks, OpenRLHF and verl, respectively.
-The `main` branch is based on openrlhf and the `verl` branch is based on verl.
+We implement our algorithm on two frameworks, OpenRLHF and verl, in 2 different branches respectively.
+If you are new to our project, we recommend using verl version.

 ### Installation